FRF-Quick and Efficient First Responder Workout Option

 Step 2.
 Choose 3 core exercises that will strengthen and challenge your shoulders, abs, and glutes.

 As a first responder, you need to focus on working the muscles of the low back, shoulders, hips, knees, and glutes as these are the areas that are more susceptible to injury on the fire/ rescue scene.
-Perform 10-15 reps of each exercise and perform them in a circuit.
+Perform 10-15 reps of each exercise in a circuit.
 Perform two circuits of these exercises if you have a high level of fitness.
-Rotational plank, glute bridges and bent over arm “y” raises are great exercise options.
+Rotational plank, glute bridges and bent-over-arm “y” raises are great exercise options.